-Minnesota health officials not notifying on negative COVID-19 test results
+Delayed test results leave some Minnesotans trapped

 Two people who were tested more than a week ago for the virus that causes COVID-19 at facilities in St. Louis Park said they have yet to hear back from anyone about whether their specimens contained the virus.
 The delay has deepened their sense of isolation in strict quarantine and left them unable to tell acquaintances and bosses whether they’re affected.

 “I’ve been waiting since the 14th for these test results.
-And I’m pissed off,” said Travis Krulikosky of Minneapolis, who has been out of work and under quarantine at home while the results are pending.
+And I’m pissed off,” said Travis Krulikosky, 46, of Minneapolis, who has been out of work and under quarantine at home while the results are pending.
 “I turn on the TV and I see all the tests are done, but I still don’t have my results.”

 State officials declared Sunday that the significant backlog of unprocessed COVID-19 tests from earlier in the month was cleared after Mayo Clinic pitched in to help process untested specimens.